-At Editomac, a company recognized in the French-speaking world as an expert in everything to do with FileMaker, I lead the team of developers and provide them with my support and technical expertise.
+At Editomac, a company recognised in the French-speaking world as an expert in everything to do with FileMaker, I lead the team of developers and provide them with my support and technical expertise.
 I think I can say that in general, our customers are very satisfied with our developments.

 However, recently, one of our projects found itself in an unpleasant situation.
 Our collaboration with the client was perfect, and the development was nearing completion.
 We were in the final testing phase, when some slowness appeared during the use in real situations.

-Very quickly, these few points put the finalization of the project in danger: the client lost confidence, and his disappointment was all the greater because our collaboration had been perfect in every respect since the beginning.
+Very quickly, these few points put the finalisation of the project in danger: the client lost confidence, and his disappointment was all the greater because our collaboration had been perfect in every respect since the beginning.
 The production start date was fast approaching, and I couldn’t see how to fix it.

 The diagnosis was made via remote screen sharing in 10 minutes.
 Less than an hour later, the database was running with the speed that users had every right to expect.